What is Dynamic Positioning?

 A lot of people ask “What is DP or Dynamic Positioning?”, “How does it work”, “How can I obtain such a certificate?” etc. The issue about the Dynamic Positioning system and courses is not as simple as it seems.

-is an on board computer-controlled system, found on certain types of vessels and used to control and maintain the vessel’s position.
+The Dynamic Positioning or DP is an on board computer-controlled system, found on certain types of vessels and used to control and maintain the vessel’s position.
 In order to calculate and maintain the vessel’s position, the DP uses its own propellers and thrusters.
 By combining the position reference sensors, wind sensors, motion sensors and gyro compasses, the system provides information to the computer and applies to the vessel’s position and the magnitude and direction of environmental forces affecting its position.

 When calculating and comparing the vessel’s heading and position to the desired position, the dynamic system can determine if any positioning error has occurred and apply the required thruster action necessary to reposition the vessel.